Culture of Mongolia: Festivities

 The most important public festivals are the Naadam (game).
 The biggest one is held each year on July 11–13 in Ulaanbaatar, but there are also smaller ones on aimag and sum levels.
 A Naadam involves horse racing, wrestling, and archery competitions.

 For families, the most important festival is Tsagaan Sar (white month/Lunar New Year), which is roughly equivalent to the Chinese New Year, but has nothing similar to Chinese New Year, and usually falls into January or February.
 Family members and friends visit each other, exchange presents - very popular presents for all opportunities are the khadag - and eat huge quantities of buuz.

-Under the Soviet influence, New Year became a big event, and it is one of the biggest celebrations, comparable to Christmas in the West.
+Under the Soviet influence, New Year became a big holiday, and it is one of the biggest celebrations, comparable to Christmas in the West.

 Entertainment

 Music

 Mongolia has a very old musical tradition.
-Key traditional elements are throat-singing, the Morin Khuur (horse head fiddle) and other string instruments, and several types of songs.
+Key traditional elements are throat-singing, the Morin Khuur (horse headed fiddle) and other string instruments, and several types of songs.
 Mongolian melodies are typically characterized by pentatonic harmonies and long end notes.

 In the 20th century, western style classical music has been introduced, and mixed with traditional elements by some composers.
 Later on the full palette of Pop and Rock music has also been adopted by younger musicians.

 The Mongolian Waltz is a dance unique to Mongolia.
 Typically, one mounted horseman and one mounted horsewoman circle each other in time to a traditional song, which speeds up as it progresses.
 The three step gait of the horses, as they circle, gives the dance its name.

 Cinema

 In socialist times, movies were treated as a propaganda instrument by the Mongolian People's Revolutionary Party.
 The first topics were popular legends and revolutionary heroes like in Sükhbaatar.
 In the 1950s, the focus shifted to working class heroes, as in New Year.
 The 1970s saw many documentaries and everyday life stories as in The Clear Tamir.

-After democratisation, film makers turned to international partners for support, as in the Japanese-Mongolian co-production Genghis Khan.
+After democratization, film makers turned to international partners for support, as in the Japanese-Mongolian co-production Genghis Khan.
 Independent directors like Dorjkhandyn Turmunkh and Byambasuren Davaa created movies that connected ancient traditions and mythology, and how they may relate to life in a modern world.
 Byambasuren's The Story of the Weeping Camel was nominated for an Academy Award as foreign documentary in 2005.